MuhammadSuleman214/Heart-Disease-Prediction/README.md

 ---

+## 🌐 Live Demo

+**Try the application online:** [https://heart-disease-prediction-app-123.streamlit.app/](https://heart-disease-prediction-app-123.streamlit.app/)

+The live demo allows you to test the heart disease prediction model directly in your browser without any installation required.
+Simply input the patient's medical parameters and get instant predictions.

+---

 Made with ❤️ for better healthcare through technology